jumparo1/jump_alpha/jump_alpha/README.md

 # AI Research Bot

+## Quick Overview
+Jump Alpha is an advanced AI-driven Telegram bot that specializes in on-chain cryptocurrency analysis.
+It provides real-time insights and analytics, helping users make informed decisions in the crypto market.

 ## Overview
 The AI Research Bot is a Telegram bot designed to perform on-chain analysis and provide insights into various cryptocurrency projects.
 It leverages multiple modules to gather data, analyze sentiment, and format results for easy consumption.